oxinabox/DataDepsGenerators.jl/paper/paper.md

 DataDepsGenerators.jl as the name suggests, generates static code which the user can add into their project's Julia source code to make use of with DataDeps.jl.
 There are a number of reasons why static code generation is preferred over directly using the APIs.

  - On occasion the information reported by the APIs is wrong, incomplete or overly detailed.
-The user may tweak the details as required by  editting the generated code.
+The user may tweak the details as required by  editing the generated code.
  - The process of accessing the APIs requires a number of heavy dependencies, such as HTML and JSON parsers.
 If these APIs were to be accessed directly by a project, it would require adding this large dependency tree to the project.
  - It is important to know if a dataset has changed.
 As such retrieving the file hash and last modification date would be pointless if they are updated automatically.